xKiranjit/HTML/README.md

-# HTML, Log In, Registration, Updates, Contacts, Image
+# HTML, Log In, Registration, Updates, Contacts And Image